bh107/bohrium/doc/source/developers/overview.rst

 Whether an operand is an array, a scalar or a constant is determined at runtime by inspecting an instance of the struct:

-.. doxygenstruct:: cphvb_instruction
+.. doxygenstruct:: bh_instruction
    :project: Bohrium
    :path: doxygen/xml

-If operand[i] == NULL then the operand i is a constant and the value cphvb_instruction.constant is type cast to the appropriate type according to cphvb_instruction.constant_type and used as operand.
+If operand[i] == NULL then the operand i is a constant and the value bh_instruction.constant is type cast to the appropriate type according to bh_instruction.constant_type and used as operand.

 TODO: described instruction interpretation/handling, stuff like what is supposed to happen to inst.status.

 Data Structures and Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Scalars, constants and array elements all belong to one of the basic types defined cphvb_type.h.
+Scalars, constants and array elements all belong to one of the basic types defined bh_type.h.

 Component Communication